E-mu Systems Modular Synthesizer Sounds

 20 patch cables of the appropriate length for this system

 An official E-mu poster from the 90's (hung in my cubicle at E-mu)

-Demonstrations sounds of this E-mu Modular System recorded in April 2017 direct from E-mu Modular into analog to digital convertor.
+The demonstration sounds of this E-mu Modular System were recorded in 2017 direct from E-mu Modular into an analog to digital convertor.

 example wav files, Click on to play or right click Open in new tab, or save as

 The first example uses 2 of the Sawtooth Pulse Oscillator Modules as audio sources and uses 4 lowpass filters, 3 transient generators, and 3 VCA's.
 The large VCO is used for modulation source only.
 This creates a continuously evolving dark and swirly sound.
 Of course the Mixer module is used to mix the signals and create a stereo signal.